The Most Breathable Weighted Blankets

 First, we’ve got the Bearaby at 74.2°F. Then the Slumber Cloud at 76.2°F. The bedsheet at 77.5°F – I’m kind of surprised it wasn’t the coolest.
 The Gravity cooling duvet cover 78.2°F. Then the Baloo without a cover 78.4°F. The duvet 78.7°F. The Baloo with the cover 78.9°F. The Luxome 80°F. And the Gravity blanket with the microfleece duvet cover 81.6°F.

-If you’d like to find out more about any of the weighted blankets in my test, or buy one, here are the links to the official company websites:
+If you’d like to find out more about any of the weighted blankets in my test, or buy one, you can find them through these links:

 My thoughts on the results